brayvid/visualize-searches/README.md

 # rank-youtube-searches
-- Find all searched words in a Youtube "MyHistory.html" file.
-You can get your history file at https://www.takeout.google.com.
+- Find all searched words in a Youtube "MyActivity.html" file.
+You can get this file at https://www.takeout.google.com.
 - Rank searched words by frequency and save a report as a text file.
 - Video titles are not counted, only searched words.
 - JQuery, p5.js and p5.dom.js are used.